DickinsonCollege/FarmData2/INSTALL.md

   - When creating your virtual machine:
     - Allocate a virtual disk of at least 20GB.
     - Set the Video Memory to 128 MB.
+   - __MacOS:__ If you are running VirtualBox on MacOS using a machine with a retina display the performance can be quite sluggish.
+[Launching VirtualBox in Low Resolution Mode](https://forums.virtualbox.org/viewtopic.php?f=8&t=90446&start=75#p470879) will resolve this issue.

 #### Prerequisites ####